peasant98/SAM2-Docker/README.md

 Segment Anything 2 in Docker.
 A simple, easy to use Docker image for Meta's SAM2 with GUI support for displaying figures, images, and masks.
 Built on top of the SAM2 repo: https://github.com/facebookresearch/segment-anything-2

+📰 New: We have a ROS Noetic supported image in the [ROS Noetic branch](https://github.com/peasant98/SAM2-Docker/tree/ros-noetic)!

 ## Quickstart